 Non-reporting offshore funds allow for income and gains to be held free of UK tax until the investor disposes of them.
-At that point, they become subject to income tax in the investor's hands.
+At that point, both become subject to income tax in the investor's hands.
 Among other uses, this facility can allow parents to invest for a child without the income being subject to tax at parental rates.
-Then, when the child reaches age 18, the investment can be sold and set against the child's personal allowance, which would allow them to receive up to £12,570 free of income tax.
+Then, when the child reaches age 18, the investment can be sold and the accumulated income and gains can be set against the child's personal allowance, which would allow them to receive up to £12,570 free of income tax.
+However, to achieve this a trust framework will normally be required.

 If the child has no other income, the £5,000 0% savings rate band and £1,000 savings allowance would then apply before the basic rate at 20% is chargeable.
-This would mean that, in each of 2022/23 and 2023/24, £18,570 is free of tax with the next £31,700 taxable at 20%.
+This would mean that, based on 2024/25 (and 2025/26) tax allowances and bands, £18,570 is free of tax with the next £31,700 taxable at 20%.